 Governors will be aware of our policy and our values.
 They will monitor the implementation of these through their regular visits to school and their interactions with staff and children.
-They will support the leadership team to manage the policy and will be informed anonymously if there are any serious behaviour concerns occurring within school.
+They will support the leadership team to manage the policy and will be ensuring child anonymity if there are any serious behaviour concerns occurring within school.